Presque Isle State Park: Ecological zones and succession

 According to the DCNR, because it has so "many unique habitats, Presque Isle contains a greater number of the state's endangered, threatened and rare species than any other area of comparable size in Pennsylvania".
 The DCNR recognizes seven different ecological zones within Presque Isle State Park, each with a different plant and animal community.
-These zones are: Lake Erie; the beaches and shoreline; sandy plain and ponds; sand dunes and ridges; marshes and old ponds; heath and sub-climax forest; and the climax forest.
+These zones are: Lake Erie; the beaches and shoreline; sandy plain and ponds; dunes and ridges; marshes and old ponds; heath and sub-climax forest; and the climax forest.
 Lake Erie, which surrounds the park, is the first zone and is home to 80 species of fish and at least six species of crustaceans.

 The remaining ecological zones, with their progression from shoreline to climax forest, are a classic illustration of the concept of ecological succession.
 Much of this progression is due to the changing nature of Presque Isle and its shifting shoreline and dunes.
 The shoreline, the second zone, is formed by wave action and is in equilibrium between erosion and deposition, with the initial plants stabilizing the sand of the new shoreline.
-The newly formed sandy plain and the ponds formed in it are the third zone.
-The ponds start as trapped pockets of lake water and can erode away or be filled by wind-blown sand or drifting dunes.
+The newly formed sandy plain and the ponds that have formed within it comprise the third zone.
+The ponds start as trapped pockets of lake water and can erode or be filled by wind-blown sand or drifting dunes.
 The new ponds provide habitat for plants and animals: for example, the state park is home to 89 species of Odonata (dragonflies and damselflies) and Lepidoptera, including 35 different butterflies, as well as 84 different sorts of spiders.